Higher and foundation tier

 Limited action

-of carbon dioxide and methane are not always very successful with many governments failing to meet their targets for
+of carbon dioxide, methane and other greenhouse gases are not always very successful with many governments failing to meet their targets for

-- Many governments simply cannot agree on what needs to be done and by when and by how much countries need to reduce
+- Many governments simply cannot agree on what needs to be done, by when it needs to be completed by and by how much individual countries need to reduce

 their carbon emissions.